k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

 Writing software documentation, however, is challenging and thoughtful work.
 Markup languages,
-such as Markdown and AsciiDoc, have seemingly become the dominate
+such as Markdown and AsciiDoc, have become essential tools in software development.
+Their similarity to programming, with toolchains and a lightweight syntax, aligns with the developer mindset more so than traditional word processors.
+With this type of flexibility and creativity in the documentation process, it helps to have techniques to make technical writing as enjoyable as writing code.
-This post shares four techniques that have helped improved how I write documentation.
+This post shares four such techniques that have improved my writing experience.

 <!--more-->

-But first, a short overview of my journey with writing documentation :).
+But first, a short overview of my journey with writing technical documentation :).

 ## Personal Context

-When I joined the company I am at now in 2012, Microsoft Word was used for authoring software documentation.
+When I joined the company I am at now in 2012, Microsoft Word was primarily used throughout the company for authoring software documentation.
-It thankfully wasn't used for API documentation, like Doxygen, Javadoc, or Rustdoc provides.
+It wasn't used for software library API documentation;
+tools like Doxygen and Javadoc were used for that.
+Word was for creating
-This was for user and administrator guides, tutorials, frequently asked questions (FAQs), etc.
+user and administrator guides, tutorials, frequently asked questions (FAQs), etc.
 The primary reason for using Word was that customers expected documentation as Word documents, and the customers were application users, not developers.